-Take advantage of our indoor and outdoor walking trails, play a round on the Southwest Tech/Fennimore dis golf course, or become a member of our Fitness Center.
+Fitness Center

 The Fitness Center is equipped with weight machines, bikes, cross trainers, and treadmills.
 The aerobics room offers space to work out to the latest exercise videos/CDs.
 Check with the Student Activities Coordinator for the hours.
-The weight and aerobics rooms are accessible only to users who have registered with the student activities coordinator and have a health certificate on file.
+The weight and aerobics rooms are accessible only to users who have registered with the student activities coordinator and have a release agreement & health history on file.
 The Fitness Center is located in Building 1600, Room 1629.
-Email rlenz@swtc.edu for more information.